History of Desarda Repair

 Every body welcomed this new invention without mesh and no body wrote any thing against this except one surgeon.
 That was Julian E. Losanoff, M.D., J. Michael Millis, M.D who wrote against this technique in not only this publication but also other publication in a study on more than 860 patients in the "Hernia, The World Journal of abdominal wall surgery".
 Obviously, he was biased for mesh repair and failed to give independent unbiased thinking on the technique.
 I replied to his letters to editor that are worth reading.

 Simultaneously, I published, how old concepts that prevent inguinal hernia formation in the normal individuals are not true and perfect.
-This was published in the year 2002.
+This was published in the year 2002 and later in 2018.
 I revolutionized the entire concepts of inguinal hernia, inguinal floor and its physiology.
 1] Posterior wall of inguinal canal is formed by transversalis fascia.
 THIS IS WRONG !!
-It is formed by the aponeurotic extensions from the transverses abdominis together with transversalis fascia.
+It is formed by the aponeurotic extensions from the transverses abdominis and the transversalis fascia is behind it.
 Thus it is 2 layered structure and not a single layer.
 2] The strength of the transversalis fascia prevents hernia formation.
 THIS IS ALSO WRONG !!
 It is these aponeurotic extensions that prevents hernia formation.
-3] Obliquity of inguinal canal is not true because spermatic cord is lying on the transversalis fascia through out its course.
-4] I was the first to describe the concept of repair on physiological principle to give better cure rate.
+The transversalis fascia is paper thin and without any strength.
+3] Obliquity of inguinal canal is not true because spermatic cord is lying on these aponeurotic extensions and the transversalis fascia through out its course.
+4] I was the first to describe the concept of inguinal hernia repair on physiological principle to give better cure rate instead of doing a mechanical repair by stitching mesh on the weak spot.
+5] This is the only revolutionary hernia repair that does not need typing or staging or size of hernia to choose the type of repair for better cure.
+This technique can be universally applied to all primary hernias with good results irrespective of its type or stage or size.

-Then another mile stone was to use all absorbable continuous sutures for this repair, a thing that was never imagined by any body till today that a day will come where we can use continuous suture instead of interrupted sutures used out of fear of recurrence and also to use absorbable sutures instead of non absorbable sutures again used out of fear of recurrence.
+Then another mile stone was to use all absorbable continuous sutures for this repair, a thing that was never imagined by any body till today.
+No body dreamt that a day will come where we can use continuous suture instead of interrupted sutures (used out of fear of recurrence) and also to use absorbable sutures instead of non absorbable sutures (used out of fear of recurrence).
 This article was published in the Saudi Journal of the Gastroenterology.
-I had to confront with rejection of publication of my articles here and later at every stage obviously because the pro mesh reviewers did not want to publish my articles.
+I had to confront with rejection of publication of my articles here and later at every stage, obviously because the pro mesh reviewers did not want to publish my articles.

 Today, you will find a crop is erupting every where in all countries of the world to establish hernia societies.
 WHY?
-Because hernia is a very common disease and a great money earner for those companies if their product mesh is used more and more and they earn more and more.
+Because hernia is a very common disease and a great money earner for those companies.
+If their product mesh is used more and more, they will earn more and more.
 For this purpose they started hiring openly professors as attached with their companies and started sending them to deliver lectures before the medical graduates to market their product.
-If the readers of this article are interested in getting more knowledge about this, I would advise to read my lecture in Germany delivered in 2013 about the 'MARKETING MAGIC" used by those companies. www.desarda.com a power point presentation under the heading "A MESSAGE TO ALL SURGEONS"
+If the readers of this article are interested in getting more knowledge about this, I would advise to read my lecture in Germany delivered in 2013 about the 'MARKETING MAGIC" used by those companies.
+VISIT: www.desarda.com a power point presentation under the heading "A MESSAGE TO ALL SURGEONS"